Parliamentary.ai

 Government Spending

 The bill is unlikely to have a significant direct impact on government spending.
-The costs would primarily relate to the administrative processes involved in the resignation and appointment of a new Prime Minister.
+The cost would primarily relate to any administrative changes required to implement the new rules concerning the Prime Minister's term limits.
+No specific figures are provided in the bill text.

 Groups Affected

-• Prime Ministers: This bill directly affects current and future Prime Ministers by limiting their tenure.
+• Current and future Prime Ministers: This bill directly limits their tenure.

-• Political Parties: Parties will need to adapt to the possibility of more frequent leadership changes.
+• Political parties: Parties will need to adapt their leadership selection processes to comply with the new term limits.

 Full Text